Postgraduate research entry requirements

-Before submitting an application to undertake a research degree at Keele, you are advised to contact the relevant Research Office or Institute.
-This will allow you to discuss your research proposal, available supervision and the entry requirements of the research programme.
+Before submitting an application to undertake a research degree at Keele, you are advised to contact the relevant Research Office.
+This will allow you to discuss your research proposal, available supervision and the entry requirements of the research degree.

-- Non-standard qualifications – if your qualifications are non-standard or different from the entry requirements stated, please contact the relevant Research Office or Institute to discuss whether your application would be considered
+If your qualifications are non-standard or different from the entry requirements stated, please contact the relevant course administrator, to discuss whether your application would be considered.

 - Entry on to many programmes is highly competitive; consequently we also consider the skills, attributes, motivation and potential for success of an individual when deciding whether to make an offer